 You suffer from infections.
 Because heroin causes you to scratch, you heighten the risk of contracting them.
 Since you don’t sleep well, you’re on edge most of the time.
 This constant state of aggravation further weakens your health.

 You don’t have to go down this road.
 It doesn’t matter how long you’ve been abusing the drug.
 Heroin addiction treatment provides a very real alternative.
 Modalities include:

 - Detoxification with medical supervision and pharmacological support for a pain-free experience

-- Inpatient rehab that offers around-the-clock access to therapists who help you through the rough spots
+- Inpatient addiction rehab that offers around-the-clock access to therapists who help you through the rough spots

 - Behavioral therapy as a way for you to explore new stress relief and trigger response mechanisms